 ‘Don’t say I hate you Lizelle, that’s far too harsh,’ her mother said again, but the tone of her voice said otherwise.

 ‘Tell me about Annua Morte then,’ she said, starting on the dishes.

 This time it was her mother who sighed, a great heavy sigh as though the world had come to rest on her shoulders.

 ‘Who told you about Annua Morte?’ she asked.

 ‘Aunt Grace,’ said Lizelle.

 ‘Fucking bitch,’ said her mother, under her breath so that nobody else in the house would hear.
 Grace was the bane of her life.
 Actually Lizelle was the bane of her life, but Grace came a close second.
-The grey haired old woman was nobody’s aunt, she had simply been on the farm as long as anybody could remember.
+The grey-haired old woman was nobody’s aunt, she had simply been on the farm for as long as anybody could remember.
 Even though she was no older than Merlina herself, Grace’s eyes were silver with cataracts, her face lined with age and her lips curled around almost toothless gums.
 She looked twenty years older than she was.
 The only thing about Grace that still seemed to work was her mind, and once again she had made life difficult for Merlina.

 Lizelle ignored the comment, she knew how much her mother hated the woman.

 ‘Tell me about Annua Morte,’ she repeated, impatiently.